richardschoen/QshOni/samples/readme.md

 # QSHONI sample commands

-This section contains useful sample commands that utilize the QSHONI library commands
+This section contains useful sample commands that utilize the QSHONI library commands.

+These commands are not shipped as part of the core QSHONI library code.

 # Using the PGDUMP CL command to back up a Postgres database to an IFS output file